-Social Security administers two disability programs: Social Security disability and Supplemental Security Income disability (SSI).
+Social Security administers two disability programs: Social Security Disability and Supplemental Security Income disability (SSI).
 Each disability program has it own non-disability criteria, however they both use the same medical disability evaluation process.
 Both disability programs have no specific time limit for which an individual can receive benefits.
-As long as an individual meets both the medical disability and non-disability requirements of the program, they will continue to receive disability benefits.
+As long as an individual meets both the medical disability requirements of SSI and SSD, and the non-disability requirements of the programs, they will continue to receive disability benefits.

 Supplemental Security Income (SSI) disability is a need-based disability program.
 Like other need-based programs, individuals have income and resource limits that affect their entitlement to benefits.
 Social Security conducts periodic reviews to establish that SSI beneficiaries still meet the program's income and resource limits.

 If it is determined that a beneficiary no longer meets the income or resource limits, their disability benefits will be stopped.
 If an SSI beneficiary remains ineligible for benefits for a year due to income or resource limits, SSA (the social security administration) will require a new disability claim for the person to become entitled to SSI disability benefits again.

 This means the individual will have to apply again and Social Security will have to make a new medical decision and the individual will, of course, still have to meet the income and resource limits.

 An important thing for SSI beneficiaries to remember is that not only is their income or resources counted toward Social Security limits, but those of their spouses as well.

 Finally, the only other way an SSI beneficiary could lose their disability benefits is if they are found to have medically improved to the point that they are no longer disabled under Social Security guidelines.